-From farmers through manufacturers to distributors, food products go through many stages before they get into consumers’ hands.
-Unfortunately, along the way, the food supply chain can face issues such as diseases, illegal production, waste, unfair trading practices and more.
+From farmers through to manufacturers and distributors, food products go through many stages before they get to consumers’ plates.
+Along the way, the food supply chain faces issues like disease, illegal production, waste, unfair trading practices and more.

 This may result in foods becoming unsafe to consume, and in businesses losing money.
 Inefficiencies in the food supply chain pose both financial and health risks.

 There is one way to resolve these inefficiencies.
 With the transparency and traceability provided by blockchain, stakeholders have access to a platform with the potential to solve the biggest food supply chain problems and ensure food safety.

 The food supply chain faces a number of difficulties including:

 In light of the inefficiencies in the food supply chain, a blockchain capable of being regulated can replace the current system to become an ideal, universal food supply chain.

 Stakeholders such as farmers, manufacturers, distributors and consumers will have access to traceability features, which will ensure total transparency.
 Furthermore, regulated blockchain allows governments and relevant agencies to regulate food quality and control food supply.

 A regulated blockchain works on the premise that all stakeholders have access to all relevant data on the blockchain.
 There is also a consensus mechanism that helps to authenticate information added to the blockchain.
 Once information is added to a block, it’s impossible for any party to change the information in the previous blocks, making the system immutable.

 For instance, a regulated blockchain-based food supply chain starts with the farmers who cultivate crops.